mickael-grima/examination-scheduling/evaluation/Readme.md

 -in worker.py also specify from which data source you want to generate your data

 -please be aware that not all ILP models work with all data(for example some ILPs do not consider locations)

+# Random

+- call python evaluation/random_heuristic.py
+- In the file you can specify which dataset to use.
+Default is 2 (cf. inputData/Readme.md)
+- Optimizes using purely random coloring vertex order.